 The eating area should also be cleaned once you’re done with the dinner.
 Pick up every bit of trash, food, wrappers, and so on.
 Keep the nature clean, so that the following visitors will also enjoy the camping area.
 Make this seemingly tedious task into a team challenge, and you will be done in minutes.

 Hopefully, you now feel ready and confident about your outdoors cooking skills.
 Eventually, nothing beats a real life experience.
 Take whatever method or tip you want from this article, but also do not be afraid to experiment a little.
 Each and every one of us has our special preferences and recipes, and you should try them in the wild as well.
 So go ahead, pack that pan and get ready to start cooking with the campfire.
-This will be an unforgettable meal!
+Whether you’re a backpacking beginner or a veteran hiker, anyone can cook.
+And this will be an unforgettable meal!